 The Water Park staff are all qualified and have been given full safety training for all of the watersports and land activities on offer.

 A safety briefing to Water Park participants is given at the start of each session.
 Please ensure you arrive 45min prior to your session.
-This will allow you to get your wetsuit, buoyancy aid fitted and checked ready for your prompt briefing.
+This will allow you to get your wetsuit if hired, buoyancy aid fitted and checked ready for your prompt briefing.

 Please be aware no participant will be allowed on the water without safety briefing.